 Peak arrivals 1968-71 and 1993-2001.

-The language identifications probably identify the cultural groups more closely than the country of birth.
+Serbian, Croatian, Bosnian and Yugoslavian refer to the same language.
+The different language identifications identify the cultural groups more closely than the country of birth.
 Some of these language groups have one main religious affiliation.

 Serbian 4180 A 3505